Brought to you by Plymovent

 How NFPA-recommended diesel exhaust source capture systems protect firefighters’ health

-Firefighters face serious health risks from diesel exhaust exposure, so departments must use NFPA-approved equipment to protect staff
+Firefighters face serious health risks from diesel exhaust exposure, so departments must use NFPA-compliant equipment to protect staff

 Sponsored by Plymovent